 The ultimate goal is to create autonomy within your workforce – you’re seeking to create a capability that works as if you were controlling it but with little need for your input.
 Think about that for a moment.

-When autonomy is reached, things will just flow and you are free to turn your attention to higher level strategic matters which promote growth and expansion.
+When autonomy is reached, you are free to turn your attention to higher level strategic matters which promote growth and expansion.

 What is an autonomous workforce?